Being a crossbreed of the Siberian Husky and the Akita, the Huskita is a hybrid that’s been bred since the late 1900s in the United States.

 They take well to cold environments and are commonly owned in northern countries.
 Siberian

-Huskies can be slightly stubborn in their nature and look for a leader.
+Huskies can be slightly stubborn and look for a leader.
 This is their instinctive “pack mentality” kicking in.

 The Akita is the main reason for the Huskita’s loyal character.